Frequently Asked Questions

 Our programs take place on secure, supervised premises.
 Oxford and Cambridge colleges were originally designed to keep the townsfolk out.
 Today, their "castle-like" walls keep our students completely safe.
 All of our program residences are also extremely secure, as they are designed to house students year-round.
 Entrances to residences are supervised round-the-clock by College Porters, Campus Security, and our own staff.
 The venues also have CCTV cameras.

 Student safety, welfare, and discipline, are overseen by teams of professional educators drawn from reputable schools around the world.
 Students on our programs in continental Europe and New York, as well as our Tradition programs in the UK, must check-in with the Deans on duty between 10:00 pm and 11:00 pm every night.
 Lights out is at midnight.
-On our Prep programs in the UK, students must check-in once at dinner and again in the evening between 9:00 pm and 10:00 pm.
+On our Experience programs in the UK, students must check-in once at dinner and again in the evening between 9:00 pm and 10:00 pm.
 Lights out is at 11:00 pm.

 Once students check in with their Deans, they are not permitted to leave the campus.
 All students are expected to adhere to curfew and check-in expectations.